 You are going to go nuts over these tasty mixed berry streusel bars.
 First of all, they actually taste good.
 Nothing is more disappointing than eating something healthy that tastes like cardboard.
 It’s like putting salt in the wound.
 You’re starving and have to eat something dry and bland.
 No thank you, none of that here.

 Not only that, the bars are naturally gluten free, have only 1 Tablespoon of refined sugar, no butter, and are so simple to make.
 Plus plus plus (and this is the best part!), there is so much streusel.
 If you don’t like streusel, you might be lost visiting my blog.

-This recipe is quite similar to my Healthy Strawberry Oat Squares and my Blueberry Almond Oat Squares found in my cookbook.
+This recipe is quite similar to my Healthy Strawberry Oat Squares (pictured below!) and my Blueberry Almond Oat Squares found in my cookbook.
 Have you made either of those recipes yet?